satishsangwan/Electric-Vehicle-Analysis/README.md

 3. **Run the SQL Scripts:**

-Open SQL_Queries_for_Resume_Challenge_Project_4.sql in MySQL Workbench.
+Open Primary_Questions_SQL_Scripts.sql in MySQL Workbench.
 Execute the queries in your MySQL Workbench environment to generate the reports.

 4. **Review the Presentation:**

-Open Adhoc_SQL_Insights_Presentation.pdf to view the detailed analysis and visualizations.
+Open Resume_Challenge_12_Presentation.pdf to view the detailed analysis and visualizations.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit pull requests for any improvements or additional analyses.